brick/ftp/README.md

 }
 ```

 Each value in the array returned by `listDirectory()` is an `FtpFileInfo` object.
-Depending on the capabilities of the FTP server, this may contain as little as only the file name, or additional information:
+Depending on the capabilities of the FTP server, it may contain as little as only the file name, or additional information:

 | Property                | Type          | Nullable (optional)   | Description                                |
 | ----------------------- | ------------- | --------------------- | ------------------------------------------ |